ricardomm7/leaflink/docs/sprintA/us003/01.requirements-engineering/Readme.md

 **From the specifications document:**

->   Each  collaborator is charecterized by a name, a birthdate, admission date, an address, contact (email or phone number), an identification document and its identification number.
+>   Each  collaborator is characterized by a name, a birthdate, admission date, an address, contact (email or phone number), an identification document and its identification number.

 **From the client clarifications:**

 > **Question:** The term "fundamental characteristics" is mentioned in US003.
 What, precisely, are those characteristics?
 >
-> **Answer:** The essencial data are name, birthdate, admission date, address, contact (email or phone number), an identification document and its identification number.
+> **Answer:** The essential data are name, birthdate, admission date, address, contact (email or phone number), an identification document and its identification number.

 > **Question:** Which information is mandatory to insert a collaborator in the program (fundamental characteristics)?
 >
-> **Answer:** name, birth date, admission date, address, contact info (mobile and email), taxpayer number, ID doc type and respective number.
+> **Answer:** name, birthdate, admission date, address, contact info (mobile and email), taxpayer number, ID doc type and respective number.

 > **Question:** Does the HRM select the job from a list that we display?
 >